fulcrologic/fulcro/README.md

      ; application state namespace
      (defonce app-state
        (atom
-          (qmodel/identify-state
             {
               ; two things that are not component state...app-specific purpose.
 Need not be maps :VERSION 1.0
               :some-other-tracking-thing []
-               :visualizations { ; not a 'component' itself...just part of the organization of state. needs no :id :main-report { ; component
+              ; not a 'component' itself...just part of the organization of state. needs no :id :visualizations {
-                                    :id "main-report"
+                                 :main-report { ; component
-                                    :start-date (cal/make-calendar "vis-main-start-date") ; sub-components
+                                    :start-date (cal/make-calendar) ; sub-components
-                                    :end-date (cal/make-calendar "vis-main-end-date")
+                                    :end-date (cal/make-calendar)
-                                    :table-data { :id "vis-main-table-data" :data [] }
+                                    :table-data { :data [] }
                                  }
                               }
             }))

-The call to `(qmodel/identify-state your-map)` is *required*.
-It scans you state, checks it for duplicate IDs, and augments it with a lookup-by-id map that makes the isolation of data modelling possible.
-Thus, you should never overwrite the top-level map with a completely new map without re-calling this method on that map.

-Notice that I've chosen to invent an ID scheme in this example that mimics the data structure.
-This is not necessary, and possibly not even desirable; however, there is nothing to say that my UI has to mimic this data structure.
-Since "naming things" is one of the [two hard problems of computer science](http://martinfowler.com/bliki/TwoHardThings.html), we can do nothing but rely on your own good taste here.

-Also note that the application state itself is as simple as it _can_ be.
+Note that the application state itself is as simple as it _can_ be.
 Component model "constructor" functions can be used to simplify the initialization of this state, and an application start-up function could even set defaults via a simple `swap!` on this state.
 AJAX calls (e.g. to fill out the table's data vector) are similarly trivial to implement.

-We can summarize the most important point as: EACH component in the UI has a unique ID, and you are required to assign it.
+We can summarize the most important point as: EACH component in the UI has a unique ID in a map, and you are required to assign it.
 If two different date pickers are there, then each will have a unique ID.
 If you have 10 pop-up panels that each have 2 date pickers, then there will be 20 date pickers in your application state, each with a unique ID.

-From this point forward, most of your code need only know the unique name that you've assigned to that component.
-Note the subtle things we just solved:

-- Easy to have "more than one" of anything.
-Simply add another instance to the app state with an ID.
-- Creation of state using localized model-specific constructors encouraged, and those constructors need know nothing specific about the UI (other than the general capabilities of it, such as the existence of a hideable overlay).
-- The library is now able to locate state by ID, and you are free to (re)structure your application state without worry.
+## Lists of objects

+You can also use vectors of objects in your application state.
+These support associative access, but in order for them to work properly with this library (and optimized React rendering) each such item _must_ be a map that in turn _must_ have a unique ID of some sort (e.g. random uuid, server-side id, etc.).

+We have a number of issues to solve, and the above requirement solve them.
+They are:

+1. React prefers to know a unique ID for lists of things, so it can optimize rendering.
+2. We need to be able to locate a distinct item in a potentially changing list (e.g. you might reorder items).
+We need a way to correlate the real item in the list with the new position, or event handlers will do things like look up the wrong state.

 ## Writing the UI Component